Major Incident Management: Processes, Best Practices, How-To's and Communication Templates

 What Is Major Incident Management?

-Major Incident Management is a structured process for responding to and resolving major, high-impact disruptions to IT services that severely affect normal operations, revenue, business reputation, and customer trust.
+Major Incident Management (MIM) is a structured process for responding to critical, high-impact disruptions to IT services with the primary goal of restoring normal operations as quickly as possible before incurring lasting damage to revenue, reputation, and customer trust.

 What Makes an Incident "Major"?